 Deforestation, fuel wood, and fuel efficient stoves

-Another major cause of deforestation is collecting fuel wood from forests for cooking and heating fires.
+Another major cause of deforestation is collecting fuel wood from forests (which may be made into charcoal) for cooking and heating fires (mostly in developing countries).
 Fuel efficient stoves reduce the amount of fuel wood needed, and so reduce deforestation.

 Bush fires/forest fires